Fintecture/fintecture-sdk-ruby/README.md

 # Fintecture

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/fintecture`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Fintecture is connected with most European banks and enables a user to initiate a payment directly from their bank account.
-This results to a bank transfer sent from te user's bank account directly to your bank account, skipping all intermediaries.
-Within the SEPA region, transers take between 10 seconds to 1 business day to arrive on your bank account.
+This results to a bank transfer sent from the user's bank account directly to your bank account, skipping all intermediaries.
+Within the SEPA region, transfers take between 10 seconds to 1 business day to arrive on your bank account.
 No hidden fees.
 Check out [our website](https://fintecture.com/).

 ## Installation